appveyor/website/src/_posts/2019-10-01-self-hosted-jobs-on-your-computer-or-in-cloud-vms.md

 While AppVeyor BYOC supports running builds on a host directly (aka "self-hosted agent") it really shines at running builds on dynamically provisioned VMs.
 Creating VMs on demand has a number of advantages:

 * **Significant savings on a monthly cloud bill** - build VM is created for the duration of a build job and you pay for "clean" build time.
 "Self-hosted agent" is installed on VM running 24x7 and waiting for your builds.
-* **Pristine environment on every build** - build VMs are provisioned from an image and never reused for the consequent builds.
+* **Pristine environment for every build** - build VMs are provisioned from an image and never reused for the consequent builds.
 You get pristine environment for every build.
 "Self-hosted agent" runs builds directly on the host operating system thus pulluting it with leftovers.
 * **Multiple parallelism**.
-A single build can be run on hudreds of VMs simoultanously for a shorter period of time.
+A single build can be run on hundreds of VMs simoultanously for a shorter period of time.
 Say, you have a suite with 1,000 tests and it takes 1 hour on a single core to run them all.
 You can run the suite on 10 single-core VMs in parallel and reduce the overall test time to 6 minutes by paying the same amount to the cloud provider!

 ## Included in all accounts for free

-We are excited to announce that we've added **5 self-hosted jobs to all free and paid accounts**.
+We are excited to announce that we've enabled BYOC for all open-source and paid accounts and added **5 self-hosted jobs free of charge**.
+Now you can run up to 5 self-hosted jobs simultaneously on your own computer or in your cloud VMs.

+> Please note that charges for cloud VMs and other cloud resources will be applied directly to your cloud account bill.

 ## Getting started